Formula to Calculate GDP

 Here, first, the sum of expenditure is taken along with gross capital, change in stocks, valuables and discrepancies which are an export minus import.

 A rate of GDP at Market Price –

 Similarly, we can do the calculation of a rate of GDP for quarter 2 of 2018.

-GDP at market price is a sum of all expenditure and rate of GDP market price percentage is calculated when expenditure is divided by total GDP at market price multiply by 100.
+GDP at market price is a sum of all expenditure and the rate of GDP market price percentage is calculated when expenditure is divided by total GDP at market price multiply by 100.

 Through this one can compare and get a market situation.
-In a country like India, global slowdown does not have any major impact only affected factor is export if a country is having high export it will get affected by global recession.
+In a country like India, the global slowdown does not have any major impact only affected factor is export if a country is having high export it will get affected by the global recession.